alphagov/inside-government-admin-guide/your-account/get-an-account.md

 ## Activate your account

 We have 2 separate environments, Production and Preview, and you need to create a login on each.
 GDS has to set up these accounts for you.
 Once this is done, you’ll receive 2 emails inviting you to activate these accounts.
+You will also receive an email from GDS explaining in detail how to set up your passphrases and get access to Publisher.

 * Click on the 'Accept invitation' link in each email and follow the steps below for each account.